rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint2.md

 - After projecting the grid points, to compare them to the actual corners of the workspace in the image, select the “User 2” radio box in the GUI, which activates the grid view.
 There's no need to modify `control_station.py` for this functionality as long as you implement the `projectGridInRGBImage()` function correctly.
 - Finally, apply a perspective transform.
 This will change your image's perspective to resemble a bird's-eye view, providing a different angle of the workspace.

-Record for report:
+{: .required_for_report }
-- Quantitatively or qualitatively, assess your calibration routine using the grid point projection.
+1) Quantitatively or qualitatively, assess your calibration routine using the grid point projection. <br>
-- Which points did you use for your perspective transformation?
+2) Which points did you use for your perspective transformation?
 Report the homography matrix.
+<br><br>

-Questions to consider:
+Questions to consider:<br>
-- What does each of the entries of your homography matrix represent?
+What does each of the entries of your homography matrix represent?

 ## Forward Kinematics
 For this part, you will work on implementing Forward Kinematics to determine the location of the end effector in the global frame.